learndiary/barna-df/README.txt

 Everything else such as documentation, issue tracker and etc. please see original Barna project home on "https://confluence.sammeth.net/".

-2. How to building from source on Linux?
+2. How to build project from source on Linux?

 # Prepare environment
 Please make sure that you have a full jdk version 1.6 or above installed, i.e.,